sanbox-irl/tween/README.md

 - `nalgebra`: enable this for `nalgebra` types to implement `TweenValue`
 - `vek`: enable this for `vek` types to implement `TweenValue`
 - `ultraviolet`: enable this for `ultraviolet` types to implement `TweenValue`
-- `ultraviolet-f64`: enable this for `ultraviolet/f64`, and for f64 vectors in ultraviolet to implement `TweenValue`
+- `ultraviolet-f64`: enable this for `ultraviolet/f64` types to implement `TweenValue`

+This library supports `glam` as its first-class math lib.

 ## Std Optional